cairo-book/cairo-book/src/ch10-01-unrecoverable-errors-with-panic.md

 ## `assert!` and `assert_eq` macros

 Cairo version 2.4.0 introduced `assert!` and `assert_eq` macros.
-Similarly to `panic` macro, they both allow to use a panic error string longer than 31 bytes which can be formatted.
+Similarly to `panic!` macro, they both allow to use a panic error string longer than 31 bytes which can be formatted.
 It is also possible to omit the panic error.

-`assert!` macro checks whether a condition holds and panic otherwise:
+`assert!` macro checks whether a condition holds and panics otherwise:

 ```rust
 let var1 = 1;